MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 Solutions are used for [application lifecycle management](/power-platform/alm/overview-alm) and provide additional capabilities for managing the lifecycle of data sources.
 If a canvas app is in a solution, connection references and environment variables may be created to store information about the data sources.
 Storing this information in the solution ensures data sources can be changed or re-established when solutions are migrated to different environments.

-The SAP integration [prebuilt solution](solutions.md) contains apps, flows, connection references and other components that work together to simplify the SAP ERP integration with the Power Platform.
+The SAP integration [prebuilt solution](solutions.md) contains apps, flows, connection references, and other components that work together to simplify the SAP ERP integration with Power Platform.

 Take the following steps to download and then import the solution: